JanStry/BatteryEmuHVS/README.md

 # BatteryEmuHVS
 This software provides a bridge between a custom made battery and a high voltage solar inverter using the BYD HVS protocol

+This project is still a work in progress so be careful !

 Hardware requirements: